dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The S-2 task-stealing regime is more efficient than the S-1 validation loop, because it decreases `nextValidation` immediately upon validation failure, allowing higher index re-validations to commence.
 For example, in the scenario above, when the validation of 4 fails, re-validation of 5..10 will start right away, 7 will fail validation and re-execute only once, and similarly 8.

-Importantly, **VALID(j, k)** is preserved because upon (re-)execution of a tx-j it decreases `ValidTo` to j.
+Importantly, **VALID(j, k)** is preserved because upon (re-)execution of a tx-j it decreases `nextValidation` to j.
 This guarantees that every k > j will be validated after the j execution.

 Concurrent task stealing creates a challenge since multiple *incarnations* of the same transaction validation or execution tasks may occur simultaneously.
 Recall that **MVCC** requires that a read by a tx-k should obtain the value recorded by the latest invocation of a tx-j with the highest j &lt; k.
 This requires to synchronize transaction invocations, such that **MVCC** returns the **highest incarnation** value recorded by a transaction.
-A simple solution is to use a petx-r atomic incarnation synchronizer that prevents stale incarnations from recording values.
+A simple solution is to use a x-r atomic incarnation synchronizer that prevents stale incarnations from recording values.

-Next we tackle the preliminary transaction execution loop, allowing threads to steal preliminary execution tasks using another synchronization counter `nextPrelimExecution` that tracks preliminary transaction invocations.
-However, rather than waiting for all preliminary execution to complete to start validation, we will interleave them with validation.
+Next, we remove the two phases altogether, removing the preliminary transaction execution loop and allowing threads to steal preliminary execution tasks simultaneously with validations.
+Execution task stealing is managed using another synchronization counter `nextPrelimExecution`.
+Validation stealing only waits for corresponding tasks to complete, rather than waiting for all preliminary execution to complete.
 This improves performance since early detection of conflicts, especially in low-index transactions, can prevent aborts later.

 A strawman scheduler, S-3, that supports interleaved execution/validation works as follows: